aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-svg-to-pdf/_index.md

 1. Create an instance of [`Document`](https://apireference.aspose.com/pdf/net/aspose.pdf/document) class with mention source filename and options.
 1. Save the document with the desired file name.

-The following code snippet shows the process of converting SVG file into PDF format.
+The following code snippet shows the process of converting SVG file into PDF format with Aspose.PDF for .NET.

 ```csharp
 public static void ConvertSVGtoPDF()